jimmyrigby94/trends_in_IO/README.md

 packages:

     1. shiny
+    2. shinyBS
+    3. shinydashboard
-    2. tidyverse
+    4. tidyverse
-    3. tidytext
+    5. tidytext
-    4. plotly
+    6. plotly
-    5. knitr
+    7. knitr
-    6. vroom
+    8. vroom

 Dependencies can easily be installed and loaded by running the following code.